nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 Zooming back into the outbreak clade, we can make a few high-level observations.

 Interestingly, the tree is made of many clades that look like combs.
-These clusters, called polytomies, form when viruses spread faster than they mutate.
-They can occur whenever a virus spreads along multiple lines of transmission without mutating.
+These clusters, called polytomies, form whenever a virus spreads along multiple lines of transmission without mutating.
-These polytomies are suggestive of with rapid transmission early in the outbreak.
+These polytomies are suggests rapid BDBV transmission early in the outbreak.

 <!--
 # [2026 outbreak](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&m=div&p=full)